-The OPAT service can provide IV antimicrobial therapy on an outpatient basis or at home for patients who require short or long-term IV therapy and who are otherwise suitable for home treatment.
-Patients may be considered from throughout Greater Glasgow and Clyde.
-Infections commonly managed via OPAT are shown below but any infections may be discussed and considered.
+The OPAT service, based at QEUH, provides IV or complex oral antimicrobial therapy on an outpatient basis for suitable patients throughout Greater Glasgow and Clyde.
+Infections commonly managed via OPAT are shown below but any infection may be discussed and considered.